pretamanger/pr-challenge/nodejs/README.md

 Add as much or as little detail as you like.
 You can use any comments that you write as notes during the discussion.

+> [!NOTE]
-**NOTE: You do not need to change the code itself.
-Fixing any issues that you find is not part of the challenge.**
+> You do not need to change the code itself.
+Fixing any issues that you find is not part of the challenge.

 1. [View the changes](https://github.com/pretamanger/pr-challenge/pull/1/files).
 You will not be able to leave comments directly on this PR.
 1. Clone or download the repository.